Matthew-Crick/Java-Roguelike-Darksouls/README.md

-# A roguelike implementation of the game DarkSouls.
+# A repository containing a rogue-like implementation of the gane Dark Souls written in Java.

+Created in conjunction with a colleague as part of a university assessment.